 Topic Action: Experimental Research on Helping

 Drs.
 Brian P. Meier and Abigail A. Scholer, social psychologists with extensive experience in psychological research and teaching, are the directors of Camp Psych.
 Drs.
 Meier and Scholer have published over 70 papers in prestigious journals in psychology (e.g., Journal of Personality and Social Psychology & Psychological Science), regularly present at major psychological conferences (e.g., Association for Psychological Science), and have received grants, awards, and fellowships for both teaching (e.g., Columbia University Outstanding Teaching Award) and research (e.g., Canada Foundation for Innovation, SPSP’s Wegner Theoretical Innovation Prize, & The Templeton Foundation).
 Brian Meier received both his B.S. and Ph.D. from North Dakota State University and is now an Associate Professor at Gettysburg College.
-Abigail Scholer, an alumna of Gettysburg College ('00), went on to receive her Ph.D. from Columbia University and is now an Assistant Professor at the University of Waterloo.
+Abigail Scholer, an alumna of Gettysburg College ('00), went on to receive her Ph.D. from Columbia University and is now an Associate Professor at the University of Waterloo.
 Both are thrilled to team up to direct Camp Psych at Gettysburg College.
 Their passion for psychology is infectious.
 Their classes are structured so that students are not only introduced to the fundamentals of psychological research methods but also get hands-on experience and opportunities to apply skills to real-world issues.

 Role of RAs/TAs